West Caribbean Airways Flight 9955

 West Caribbean Airways Flight 9955 was a scheduled flight between Isla de Providencia and San Andres Island, Colombia that crashed on 26 March 2005, killing 9 of the 14 passengers and crew on board.
 It was the first fatal crash in West Caribbean Airways history.

 Background

 Aircraft

-The aircraft involved was a Let L-410 Turbolet with manufacturer serial number (MSN) 902426, built on 28 April 1990.
-At the time of the accident, the aircraft was 14 years, 10 months, and 26 days old and had accumulated 6,901 flight hours.
+The aircraft involved was a Let L-410UVP-E built in 1990.
+At the time of the accident the aircraft was approximately 15 years old and had accumulated 6,901 flight hours.

 Crew

-The flight crew consisted of a captain and a copilot.
 The captain, Rodolfo Blanco Martínez, age 42, had a total of 6,038 flying hours, including 145 hours on the Let L-410 type.
-He had also flown the Piper PA-34.
+He had also flown the much smaller Piper PA-34 Seneca.

 The copilot, Edwin Dagoberto Giraldo Florez, age 26, had 868 total flying hours, with 653 hours on type.

 Passengers

 According to a statement from West Caribbean Airways, the occupants of the aircraft were: